401(k) Plans

 What to Ask An Advisor For your 401k Plan?

 Before hiring an advisor for you 401(k) plan, you should ask them, “How many group retirement plans do you work with?”
-At Retirement Wealth Partners, we work with numerous retirement plans in the Southwest and leverage our experience to make this benefit as fruitful as possible to you and your employees.
+At Retirement Wealth Partners, we work with numerous retirement plans throughout the Southwest and leverage our experience to help make this benefit fruitful to you and your employees.
 Contact us if you have any specific questions about your plan and we would be happy to schedule a meeting with you.

-Below are questions we get all the time from plan sponsors, participants and business owners:
+Below are questions we frequently get from plan sponsors, participants and business owners:

 What is a 401k Plan?

-A 401k plan is a qualified group retirement plan articulated in the Internal Revenue Code section 401(k).
-It is a plan that helps employees save for retirement throughout their working years.
-A 401(k) plan is considered a defined contribution plan, meaning the benefit is correlated to how much the employee and employer contribute into the account.
-A 401(k) plan is different from a pension plan as it does not guarantee a specific benefit in retirement, but instead allows the employee to contribute throughout their working career.
+A 401(k) plan is a qualified employer-sponsored retirement plan authorized under Section 401(k) of the Internal Revenue Code.
+It is designed to help employees save for retirement throughout their working years.
+A 401(k) plan is considered a defined contribution plan, meaning the retirement benefit ultimately depends on contributions made to the account and the investment performance of those contributions.
+Unlike a traditional pension plan, which typically provides a defined retirement benefit, a 401(k) plan does not guarantee a specific level of income in retirement.
+Instead, participants accumulate savings through employee contributions, and in some cases employer contributions, during their working years.

 Who Makes up a 401k Plan?